reycursion/WindowsSG/Lesson6_LDAP_ActiveDirectory.md

 |`Get-ADDomainController` | Retrieves AD domain controllers|
 |`Get-ADForest` | Retrieves the AD forest|
 |`Get-ADOrganizationalUnit` | Retrieves one or more AD OUs|

+> If you use these commands it may prompt you for a filter.
+If you input "*" it will show you all of them.